theme-suka/docs/source/en/index.md

 [Download latest Canary Branch](https://github.com/SukkaW/hexo-theme-suka/archive/canary.zip)

-> Maybe unstable, but includes latest features.
-Recommended for developers or advanced users.
+> This build may be unstable, but it includes the latest features.
+Recommended for developers and advanced users.

 [Download other version](https://github.com/SukkaW/hexo-theme-suka/releases)

 > You can decide which version to use.
-May no longer provide support.
+Some releases are no longer supported.

-Choose your the one you want to use, find `Assets` in new page, download Source Code (zip).
+Choose the version you want to deploy, expand `Assets` tab in releases page, and download Source Code (zip).
-Here is an example of download version 0.2.0:
+Here is an example of downloading version 0.2.0:

 ![](/docs/assets/img/download-suka.png)

-Unpack it and rename it to `suka`, then move it to `themes` directory of your Hexo Project.
+Unpack it and rename it to `suka`, and then move it to `themes` directory of your Hexo Project.

 ----

 [Using Git](https://github.com/SukkaW/hexo-theme-suka)

-In this way you can decide which version and branch you want to use.
-You can use `git pull` to update the "Suka" if you are using this way.
+With git you can decide which version and branch you want to use.
+You can use `git pull` to update the theme if you goes this way.

 ```bash
 cd themes